-Technology is everywhere, we can’t avoid it.
-And, we use it a lot.
-On average, Americans send over 40 emails a day!
+Technology is everywhere, and we can not avoid it.
+And we use it a lot.
+On average, Americans send more than 40 emails a day!
 And we spend close to 23 hours a week texting.
 Gamers, however, spend an average of 7 hours a week playing video games.
 Wow, that’s a lot of technology time!
 So, how is it causing joint problems?

 Your joints get more of a workout than you realize.
 The repetitive keystrokes and clicks can aggravate conditions, causing joint problems.
 In fact, they are at as great of a risk as athletes!
 Repetitive actions put a strain on our bodies.

 The way we use devices is no different.
 So, what damage is caused?
 Studies have found that joint problems seem to worsen.
 And after repetitive texting or typing, hand & wrist pain gets worse.
 The good news is that many of these conditions are treatable!

 This condition does not have a clear definition.
 However, it typically refers to one of two things.

 1. Trigger Thumb: This is the constriction of a flexor tendon in the thumb.
 Texting and holding a smartphone can cause this.
 Symptoms include popping when you bend or straighten the thumb.
 In some cases, the thumb can get locked too.